 Silently, the young woman sits up in her coffin.
 And the eyes open.

 1. The Albion Rose is, of course, the light pink rose that is a symbol by which Albion is known.
 Albion itself is the country in the south of Britannia now known as England.

 2. Londinium is the capital city of Albion, now known as London.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Catherine EyreWrite a Review